mathildecol/mathildecol.github.io/content/working_papers/mali_loi/index.md

 ---
 title: 'N m’a faamu.
-Boosting Learning Through Bilingual Education: Evidence from Mali'
+Boosting Learning without Dividing: Evidence from a Bilingual Education Reform in Mali'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here